 - Do not use the same password for everything you need a password for

 - Do not use your work password for your personal banking password, etc.

 - Strong passwords are required for all accounts and should be at least 8 characters long, contain a mixture of upper and lower case letters, punctuation, and numeric characters

 - Where allowed, use passwords longer than 14 characters

 - Passwords should be changed every 3-6 months

 - Passwords should be used just once

-Don't use personal information such as names of your family members or pets, your date of birth, social security number, or other similar information as part of a password.
-Since such information may be public, you should not use it in a password, even in combination with other characters
+Do not use personal information such as names of your family members or pets, your date of birth, social insurance number, or other similar information as part of a password, even in combination with other characters.